Current-induced molecular dissociation: Topological insulators as robust reaction platforms: Introduction

 A less explored---but rapidly emerging---area of interest lies in the application of topological materials in catalysis \cite{yang2023,guowei2020,guo-liang2022}.
 The resilience of topologically protected states to disorder and other perturbations, such as surface passivation, makes them promising candidates for a new generation of catalysts.
 Recent studies suggest that their topological surface states can influence adsorption and electron-transfer processes, with encouraging results in reactions such as catalytic oxidations \cite{hua2011,xiao2015,hosono2023}, nitroarene reduction \cite{nethravathi2019}, and photocatalytic water splitting \cite{rajamathi2017,li2019,liu2024,xiaoming2023}.

 Since transport phenomena represent one of the most promising features of topological insulators, in this work we investigate the role of topological states in the destabilization of molecules interacting with edge currents within a transport setup.
+In this regard, the effect of electronic currents on the potential dissociation of molecules near topological materials is an incipient subject of study.
+There are, nevertheless, reports in the literature that are related to exchange effects between a nanoparticle (or molecule) and a topological substrate.
+For example, several works address the role of spin-momentum locking effect in the properties of a nanomagnet weakly coupled to the helical edge states of a 2D TI in a transport setup \cite{meng2014,arrachea2015,locane2017}.
+In a related direction, in Ref.~\cite{farias2018} the authors explore the quantum drag force on a metallic nanoparticle moving above a 2D topological substrate.

-Modeling a full 3D catalytic system in non-equilibrium conditions at the quantum transport level is computationally challenging; therefore, to capture the essential physics while retaining numerical tractability, we restrict our analysis to two-dimensional substrates.
+For our purposes, modeling a full 3D catalytic system in non-equilibrium conditions at the quantum transport level is computationally challenging; therefore, to capture the essential physics while retaining numerical tractability, we restrict our analysis to two-dimensional substrates.
 In this framework, the catalytic device is modeled as a nanoribbon connected to semi-infinite leads, with the molecule placed near one of its edges to mimic surface adsorption in a real 3D catalyst [see Fig.~\ref{fig:scheme}(a)].
 In addition, we use a single-particle approach based on tight-binding (TB) models for the composite system.
 Although neglecting many-body interactions would lead to some quantitative limitation, the obtained results in this work illustrate the role of TIs, which could be extended to a more involved description of the physical system.
 This minimal setup thus allows us to explore current-induced effects on molecular dissociation while retaining the key differences between standard metallic and topological substrates.